-Here are some web design mistakes to avoid in order to ensure optimal SEO results.
+Here are our top 10 web design mistakes to avoid in order to ensure optimal SEO results.

 Navigation is one of the most crucial and yet overlooked aspects of web design.
-Many users are still adjusting to navigating around a responsive website, so it is important to think through your website design with optimal navigation in mind on all devices: mobile, tablet and desktop.
+Many users are still adjusting to navigating around a responsive website on a mobile device, so it is important to think through your website design with optimal navigation in mind on all devices: mobile, tablet and desktop.

 The ideal navigation is intuitive and easy for users to navigate without a lot of guesswork.
-Your navigation menu should take into account the overall accessibility as well as your user habits.
+Your navigation menu should take into account the overall accessibility as well as your user’s habits.

-Nothing will frustrate your customers more than the discovery that some of your content is inaccessible on smaller screens.
-In the age of mobile-first, people expect to have everything at their fingertips, especially when it comes to mobile website content.
+Nothing will frustrate your customers more than being unable to view your content on a mobile device.
+In the age of mobile-first, people expect to have everything easily viewable – especially when it comes to mobile website content.

 This would also be a good time to discuss PDF downloads and links to other websites or resources.
 Make sure you give your customers a reason to come back.
 Why not send the PDF via email and gain another subscriber rather than make them download it onto their phone when we all know they won’t ever open it again.